 A consumer who falls into the highest category, living in a large house with four or five bedrooms, should be expected to use around five thousand kWhs on electricity per year and roughly nineteen thousand kWhs on gas.

 Whilst the answer to this question will vary slightly depending on the type of appliances you have, here are some rough examples of what you can power with one kWh:

 The amount that you pay for your energy will depend entirely on the type of gas and electricity plan that you are currently on.
 The plans that are available will vary depending on your location and on what type of meter you have.

 Some plans allow you to fix your energy prices for an agreed period of time.
 Others such as economy 7 tariffs will allow you to pay a cheaper rate for your energy consumption at off peak hours.

-To find out how you could be paying less for your energy use then simply run an energy price comparison.
-We offer a free and impartial service that will show you the cheapest plans that are available to you right now.
+To find out how you could be paying less for your energy use then simply run an energy comparison.
+We offer a free and impartial service that will show you the cheapest electricity or gas deals that are available to you right now.

-Switching your gas and electricity supplier is simple, all you need to do is give us your postcode and energy usage.
+Switching energy supplier is simple, all you need to do is give us your postcode and energy usage.
 Once you have given us these, we’ll compare all the energy plans that are on the market in the UK right now.
-This will only take a few seconds and once we’ve done this we’ll give you a list of all the best deals that are out there right now.
+This will only take a few seconds and once we’ve done this we’ll give you a list of all the best energy deals that are out there right now.

 Not only will we show you which deals could be saving you money, we’ll also show you other important information on these companies.
 Our results will show you what their customer service ratings are like; so you can see what other customers have experienced whilst dealing with this company.